PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-07 16:34:57
+Last updated: 2024-04-07 16:35:31
-Random Quote: I hate kids.
-They don't drink, they haven't travelled... - Nicky Nichols
+Random Quote: Talk about being a few sardines short of a can. - Bucky Barnes